 Give it 3 coats of Minwax Dark Walnut stain and let it sit overnight.

 Make a chevron stencil.
 Using my Silhouette, I created a chevron pattern.
-I used this chevron graphic by Sarah Hurley and then ungrouped it so I could use just one section.
 I wanted the pattern to fit perfectly so I made the chevron pattern 6″ long so it went into 6′ evenly.

 Cover the stained board in painters tape and make marks every 6″ to help guide the stencil.